 The Newton Symphony Orchestra:

-The NSO has championed new music, including commissions and world premiers of works by noted American composers, such as Gunther Schuller and Charles Fussell.
+The NSO has championed new music, including commissions and world premieres of works by noted American composers, such as Gunther Schuller, Charles Fussell, and Ethan Wickman.
 Fussell's Wilde was one of three compositions awarded the 1991 Pulitzer Prize in Music.
-The NSO commissioned and performed Sinfonia da Requiem: For the Victims of the Holocaust, by Uruguayan composer León Biriotti which was designated by the Improper Bostonian as the third Best Classical Music Performance of that year in Boston.
+The NSO commissioned and performed Sinfonia da Requiem: For the Victims of the Holocaust, by Uruguayan composer León Biriotti, which was designated by The Improper Bostonian as the third best Classical Music Performance of that year in Boston.
 And in October 2008, the NSO gave the East Coast premiere of Ethan Wickman's Solitary Deserts of Infinite Space.

 The Newton Symphony Orchestra has attracted a stellar collection of international and local soloists.
-In 2003 the preeminent Spanish guitarist, Sir Angel Romero, mesmerized the audience with his virtuoso performance.
-In 2002 the audience had the pleasure of hearing the legendary Hungarian violinist Denes Zsigmondy.
-In 2000, the NSO audience was introduced to the Marimba as a beautiful solo instrument by Nanae Mimura, who at the time was studying locally, but was already an international star on her instrument.
-In 2004, the 15 year-old cellist, Sebastian Baverstam, played the Schumann Cello Concert with the NSO just months before his performance of the same work with the Boston Symphony Orchestra.
-NSO opera performances attract the best rising stars in the field, such as Adina Aaron and Benjamin Warschawski from the New York City Opera and Barbara Kilduff of the Metropolitan Opera.
+In 2003, the preeminent Spanish guitarist, Sir Angel Romero, mesmerized the audience with his virtuoso performance.
+In 2002, the audience had the pleasure of hearing the legendary Hungarian violinist Denes Zsigmondy.
+In 2000, the NSO audience was introduced to the marimba as a beautiful solo instrument by Nanae Mimura, who at the time was studying locally, but was already an international star on her instrument.
+In 2004, the 15 year-old cellist, Sebastian Baverstam, played the Schumann Cello Concerto with the NSO just months before his performance of the same work with the Boston Symphony Orchestra.
+NSO opera performances attract the best rising stars in the field, such as Adina Aaron and Benjamin Warschawski from the New York City Opera, and Barbara Kilduff and Leah Wool of the Metropolitan Opera.
 Recent instrumental soloists have included violinist Bin Huang, winner of the Paganini Competition, and virtuoso pianist Michael Lewin, a Newton resident who maintains a reknowned studio at the Boston Conservatory of Music.

 The orchestra is composed of approximately 70 musicians, the majority of whom are volunteers playing for pleasure and experience.
-They come from all walks of life and reside all over the greater Boston area, some commuting from as far away as Dennis.
-Several have gone on to professional positions.
+They come from all walks of life and reside all over the greater Boston area.
+Some of them have been students in local colleges and conservatories, and have gone on to professional careers.